MightyPancake/QIK/README.md

 ![QIK](./logo/qikLogotypOrange.svg)

 # Why QIK?
-- Easy of use.
+- Ease of use.
 QIK's design is heavily inspired by Lua to be really beginner friendly!
 - Insane flexibility in user experience.
 One can define **own** keywords just the way it's desired!
 - Easy to implement in your project.
 There's a single header to include!